 Residents Maintain Autonomy

-This datapoint measures the percent of long-term care patients who needed increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and eating.
-Many in the industry believe this is a measure of a patient's well-being.
+This datapoint measures the percentage of long-term stay residents who needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and continence.

 Ability to Keep Residents Mobile